iJaack/va-website/how.md

 permalink: /how.html
 ---

-## How access the Alliance Shared Database
+## How to access the Alliance Shared Database

 Coming soon